ginzex11/embedding_pos_classification/README.txt

 - Plots included in plots + backup folder.
 - Word/Pdf file of the report included in the project folder named - final_report_208839613_project_4
 - tests/ folder was mostly for internal use and testing while wokring on the project, althought all the tests are passing no matter the data yelp or tweets or tts.
+-- glove.6B.**d.txt files will be removed from git because of size limitation--

 small summary: